 Focus is living in the immediate.
 That is all there is to it; there is no complex definition.
-It certainly does not mean you have to attend to one task at a time–indeed I guarantee that Saban, Jobs, et. al. are/were constantly multitasking.
-However, with the same certainty I would project that while multitasking, they are not distracted by superfluous information or what psychologist call “noise.”
+It certainly does not mean you have to attend to one task at a time—indeed I guarantee that Saban, Jobs, et. al. are/were frequently if not constantly multitasking.
+However, with the same certainty, I would project that, while multitasking, they are not distracted by superfluous information or what psychologists call “noise.”

-Stay in the moment, indeed stay appreciative of the moment!
-A one-on-one with an admissions officer or interviewer is *the best moment you have in the process. *Wonderfully, while there is so much you cannot control, e.g. your background, your grades, your work experience, much of your personality even, the vast majority of us can control our focus.
-It matters more than you think because it is so noticeable.
+Stay in the moment—indeed, stay appreciative of the moment!
+A one-on-one with an admissions officer or interviewer is the best moment you have in the process.
+Wonderfully, while there is so much you cannot control—e.g. your background, your grades, your work experience, much of your personality even—most of us can control our focus.
+It matters more than you think, because it is so noticeable.
 You can even put it to the test.
 Take the next two professional or serious-minded conversations you have and look to see how engaged the other person is.
 The second they become disengaged you will notice and, likely, be unimpressed.

-Almost as importantly, let’s cover the opposite scenario.
-When you need to impress someone and they disengage.
-I was in an interview once where the interviewee’s daughter called THREE TIMES on the phone–all of which were answered by the interviewer–to discuss, of all things, ponies.
-I’m not using some sophisticated business or parenting term here, I mean the little four-legged creatures that apparently many people must want at some stage of their childhood.
+Almost as importantly, let’s cover the opposite scenario: when you need to impress someone and they disengage.
+I was in an interview once where the interviewer’s daughter called THREE TIMES on the phone—all of which were answered by the interviewer—to discuss, of all things, ponies.
+I’m not using some sophisticated business or parenting term here; I mean the little four-legged creatures that apparently many people must want at some stage of their childhood.
 This was just about the worst interview of my life.
-I lost my attention and when the person interviewing me got off the phone I waffled around from subject to subject.
-To date this is the last job that I interviewed for where I was not offered the position as the first candidate.
-If you are in a an interview situation, or any other where no matter what happens you are stuck in the one-on-one, you cannot let your own mind wander just because the other person’s does.
+I lost my attention, and when the person interviewing me got off the phone, I waffled around from subject to subject.
+To date, this is the last job that I interviewed for where I was not offered the position as the first candidate.
+If you are in an interview situation, or any other where no matter what happens you are stuck in the one-on-one, you cannot let your own mind wander just because the other person’s does.
 Review whatever you have to in your head, but STAY ON POINT so that when they snap back, you can continue without pause or hesitation.
-For better (or, in my scenario, worse) they won’t even remember that there was a break in the action on their end.
+For better or (in my scenario) worse, they won’t even remember that there was a break in the action on their end.

-Finally, as I mentioned earlier, I had the great fortune and resources to visit a large number of high-level law firm partners in their office.
+Now, that said, the above applies to interviews.
+If you are on an admissions visit or an informal job search meeting, my advice is a little bit different.
+As I mentioned earlier, I had the great fortune and resources to visit a large number of high-level law firm partners in their offices.
 When I started doing this, I would bring people with me.
 Faculty, other administrators, even students.
-I quickly stopped doing so for one reason — the people I brought with me often stayed too on task!
-“What, you hypocrite”??!!!
-You just said stay on point.
-True…but again we are talking about what to do when the person you are meeting with disengages.
+I quickly stopped doing so for one reason—the people I brought with me often stayed too on task!
+“What, you hypocrite??!!!
+You just said stay on point."
+True…but again, we are talking about what to do when the person you are meeting with disengages.
 In an interview, of course, there is nothing you can do.
-But in these cases we were on the busy partner’s time, at their pleasure.
+But in these cases, we were on the busy partner’s time, at their pleasure.
 I learned very quickly from these meetings that the second they check out mentally, you should thank them sincerely and earnestly for their time and head out.
-The longer it takes to notice their disinterest, and the more you blather on, the more deleterious it will be in respect towards their memory and impression of you.
-Check-in, stay focused, and call it a day once they check out if you are on an admissions visit or informal job search meeting.
+The longer it takes to notice their disinterest, and the more you blather on, the more deleterious it will be in respect to their memory and impression of you.
+Check in, stay focused, and call it a day once they check out if you are on an admissions visit or informal job search meeting.